 The opportunity for victims to make impact statements acknowledges the harm experienced by them and gives them a greater voice in the justice process.
 It will also bring greater consistency to how victims are treated across the justice system.

 The reforms make clear that the Charter of Victims' Rights applies to victims under the Mental Health (Forensic Provisions) Act 1990.

 Registered victims of forensic patients will also be given access to information regarding the Tribunal proceedings of the forensic patient.

 The Tribunal oversees the care of forensic patients and makes decisions regarding their management and treatment.
 The Tribunal may release forensic patients into the community on temporary leave or conditional or unconditional release where appropriate.
-The Tribunal will be able to impose monitoring as a condition of a forensic patient's leave or conditional release.
-GPS technology is currently being explored by the NSW Government as a monitoring option to better supervise forensic patients on leave or conditional release.
+The Tribunal can to impose electronic monitoring as a condition of a forensic patient's leave or conditional release.

 The new legislation will include a provision allowing the limiting term given to a forensic patient to be paused if they are unlawfully absent from a mental health facility or other place where they are detained.
 Currently a limiting term may expire while a forensic patient is unlawfully absent.